 Aside from being easily reachable from the Alentejo and Lisbon regions, the Algarve is also a stone’s throw away from Spain, and the Algarve could be seen as an attractive place to be based in to explore southern Europe.

 There are a number of sleepy towns in the Algarve that are well worth a day visit if you prefer to base yourself in a busier town.
-Vila Real de Santo Antonio is bustling with Spaniards and about as close to the border as you reach without entering Spain.
-Alcoutim is another picturesque border village, with white-washed building dotted along a waterway.
+Vila Real de Santo Antonio is bustling with Spaniards and about as close to the border as you reach.
+Alcoutim is another picturesque border village, with white-washed building dotted along a stunning waterway.

 Picture by Jerome Bon via Flickr

 For old ruins, the Cerro do Vila close to VIlamoura will offer history lovers a glimpse of the Bronze Age, with leftovers from when the Roman occupants were in the Iberian peninsula.
 In Silves, a Moorish castle which dates back to the pre-Roman era is also a must-see for history boffs.

 The Serra de Monchique mountain range is the perfect pick for walkers, though in the summer temperatures are likely to be too hot for climbing.
 Walking trails lead to the flowery point of Foia, which is the highest peak in the Algarve at nine hundred metres.

 The Algarve boasts some of the very best golf courses in Europe.
 Some of the most high-profile include the Old Course in Vilamoura, Quinta do Lago, Vale do Lobo, and Espiche Golf in Lagos.